Bohjaangles/Bohjaangles/README.md

 - :seedling: exploring NextJS and TS.

-- :zap: In my free time I code mini projects to delevlop my coding knowledgebase, or I am climbing.
+- :zap: In my free time I code personal mini projects to delevlop my coding knowledgebase/learn new tools, or I am climbing.
 Often climbing.

 - :mailbox:How to reach me:
 <div>